 - How good is my follow-up when driving actions?

 You can also enlist a coach to help you intentionally take the right actions, set better goals, drive the actions of others, and hold yourself accountable.
 If you are a CEO or other bona fide executive, I would be happy to coach you in driving action or any other area where you need help.
-Click the button below to schedule the first of several complimentary coaching sessions:
+Schedule the first of several complimentary coaching sessions.

 About This Competency